Alexander Todua: Club career

 Todua began his career at Lelo Saracens in his home town Tbilisi, after coming second in the league in 2007 and 2008, they won the Didi 10 in the 2008–09 season, beating Batumi in the final.

 In 2012 Todua moved to France to play for SC Albi in the Pro D2, he spent 2 seasons at the club making 36 appearances scoring 3 tries.

 He returned to Lelo Saracens in 2014, at his second stint at the club he won the Didi 10 back to back in the 2014–15 and 2015–16.
 He was selected to be part of the Tbilisi Caucasians team for the 2014 European Rugby Challenge Cup Qualifying Competition, playing in both matches against Rugby Rovigo Delta.

 He joined Batumi in 2018, winning the Didi 10 that year.

-He joined Black Lion for the inaugural Rugby Europe Super Cup, startining in their first ever match a 33–10 win over Tel Aviv Heat.
+He joined Black Lion for the inaugural Rugby Europe Super Cup, starting in their first ever match a 33–10 win over Tel Aviv Heat.
 He went on to start in the final against the Lusitanos winning 17–10.
 Todua scored in both the semifinal and final of the 2023 Rugby Europe Super Cup, winning the competition.
 He started in all of Black Lion's games in the 2023–24 EPCR Challenge Cup, including the famous win over Scarlets.